 South Eola (ZIP code 32801) is one of Downtown Orlando's most desirable neighborhoods.
-It sits just south of Lake Eola Park and offers a mix of high rise condos, townhomes, walkable streets, restaurants, and urban convenience that most Orlando neighborhoods simply do not have.
+It sits just south of Lake Eola Park and offers a mix of high rise condos, townhomes, walkable streets, restaurants, and urban convenience that most Orlando neighborhoods simply can't match.

 The neighborhood attracts young professionals, couples, downsizers, investors, and anyone who wants to live in the middle of Orlando without sacrificing quality.
-It is not suburban.
-It is not trying to be.
-And that is exactly the point.
+It's not suburban.
+It's not trying to be.
+And that's exactly the point.

 Why Buyers Love South Eola

 Buyers love it because the location does the heavy lifting.
-You do not need a car for most of your daily routine.
-You are steps from the lake, close to I-4 and 408 when you do need to drive, and surrounded by the kind of energy that makes city living feel alive.
+You don't need a car for most of your daily routine.
+You're steps from the lake, close to I-4 and 408 when you do need to drive, and surrounded by the kind of energy that makes city living feel alive.

 South Eola Market Trends